 The company has also made important progress in the sphere of diversity: the proportion of women in leadership positions has increased from 22 per cent in 2019 to around 24 per cent in 2020.
 A positive trend that comes closer to the company’s goal of increasing the number of women in leadership positions to over 30 per cent by 2030.
 It is intended that diversity and inclusion shall be anchored even more firmly within the corporate culture in future.
 This is why Wintershall Dea created the role of Diversity & Inclusion Manager in 2020.
 “Our corporate culture and values are driven by respect for people and their diversity.
 We can best utilise the performance and innovation potential offered by our team when colleagues bring the diversity and richness of their experiences, origins and ways of thinking to the joint work,” adds Mario Mehren.
 With the Diversity & Inclusion Manager, the company wants to establish a comprehensive culture of inclusion and mutual respect.

 The Sustainability Report is based on the international reporting standards of the IPIECA industry association and the Global Reporting Initiative (GRI).
 In addition, with this report Wintershall Dea supports the disclosure requirements of voluntary initiatives such as the Methane Guiding Principles (MGP), Task Force on Climate-related Financial Disclosures (TCFD) and the UN Global Compact.

-Click here for the full Sustainability Report.
+See the downloads below for the full Sustainability Report.